xavi-silva/feup-ia1/README.md

 - **Bird Sort** is a single player puzzle game played on a pre-generated board
 - The goal is to sort birds by type in different branches
-- The game ends when all the birds have flows away (puzzle solved)
+- The game ends when all the birds have flown away (puzzle solved)

 # Setup